mbkauf/OlderKidneyTransplantSim/README.md

 # Older Kidney Transplant Microsimulation Model

 ## Background
 In the United States, those 65 and older make up a large and growing proportion of End-Stage Kidney Disease (ESKD) patients (~50% of all ESKD patients).
 The primary treatment options for ESKD are dialysis or kidney transplantation.
-Kidney transplantation is the preferred method with benefits for life expectancy and quality of life, but donor kidneys are a scare resource, which neccessitates the transplant waitlist.
-Unfortunately, older candidates recieve a disproportionately low share of transplants.
+Kidney transplantation is the preferred method with benefits for life expectancy and quality of life, but donor kidneys are a scare resource, which necessitates the transplant waitlist.
+Unfortunately, older candidates receive a disproportionately low share of transplants.

 A paradox exists where there are long wait times for transplantation, but each year many usable donor kidneys are discarded.
-This project posits the question, "What if we utilized the often discarded, sub-optimal kidneys for older transplant candidates who are less liekly to recieve a transplant otherwise?"
+This project posits the question, "What if we utilized the often discarded, sub-optimal kidneys for older transplant candidates who are less likely to receive a transplant otherwise?"

 ## Methods
 We utilized Scientific Registry of Transplant Recipient (SRTR) patient-level data to develop risk prediction equations for key transplant outcomes: